Debra Lafave: Crime, first arrest and trial

-Shortly before the trial was scheduled to begin, the victim's mother learned that Court TV was going to cover the first trial and would not agree to keep her son's identity private.
-The pretrial publicity was already taking a noticeable toll on him; he had a difficult time talking to an assistant prosecutor from Marion County.
-The victim's cousin also indicated that he was not willing to testify under the circumstances.
-Eventually, the victim's family decided that sending Lafave to prison would not be worth the emotional trauma of the proceedings.
+Shortly before the trial was scheduled to begin, "M.M."'s mother learned that Court TV was going to cover the first trial and would not agree to keep her son's identity private.
+The pretrial publicity was already taking a noticeable toll on "M.M."; he had a difficult time talking to an assistant prosecutor from Marion County.
+"M.M."'s cousin also indicated that he was not willing to testify under the circumstances.
+Eventually, "M.M."'s family decided that sending Lafave to prison would not be worth the emotional trauma of the proceedings.
 They were especially concerned they would have to repeat the process two years later, since there would be separate trials in Tampa and Ocala.
 They asked the prosecutors to offer Lafave a deal that would avoid a trial.
 The defense was willing to agree to a plea deal, provided that Lafave would not have to serve jail time.
-Lafave pleaded guilty under the agreement and was sentenced to three years of community control (house arrest) and seven years of sex offender probation.
+As part of the deal, Lafave pleaded guilty and was sentenced to three years of community control (house arrest) and seven years of sex offender probation.
 Prosecutors defended the deal, saying that sex offender probation in Florida is quite difficult to complete; Lafave could have gone to jail if she violated any of the probation terms.

-Lafave's guilty plea effectively ended her teaching career.
-As part of her plea deal, she was required to surrender her teaching license and was banned from ever teaching in Florida again.
-Additionally, no state will grant a teaching license to anyone convicted of sexually related crimes.
-Under the terms of her probation, she had to be home by 10 p.m. every day, could not leave Hillsborough County without a judge's permission, and could not be around children.
+Lafave's plea deal effectively ended her teaching career.
+As part of her plea deal, Lafave was required to surrender her teaching license and was banned from ever teaching in Florida again.
+No state will grant a teaching license to anyone convicted of sexual misconduct or related offenses.
+Under the terms of her probation, she had to be home by 10 p.m. every day, could not leave Hillsborough County without a judge's permission, and could not be around minors.
 She also had to register as a sex offender.
 There was widespread skepticism as to whether a man guilty of lewd or lascivious battery would have received equally mild punishment.

 On December 8, 2005, Marion County Circuit Judge Hale Stancil rejected the plea deal, claiming that any agreement that did not require Lafave to serve some prison time "would undermine the credibility of this court, and the criminal justice system as a whole, and would erode public confidence in our schools."
 He set a trial date for April 10, 2006.
 The Marion County state's attorney subsequently dropped the charges.
-In a statement, the prosecutors cited an assessment by psychologist Martin Lazoritz that found the victim would be so severely traumatized by a potential trial that it would take as long as eight years for him to recover.
-Stancil proposed closing the courtroom when the victim testified.
-However, prosecutors concluded that the victim's privacy would still be endangered if the case went to trial, since it would be nearly impossible to keep witnesses from mentioning his name in open court.
-They ultimately decided that putting Lafave on trial would not be worth the harm to the victim's well-being.
+In a statement, the prosecutors cited an assessment by psychologist Martin Lazoritz that found "M.M." would be so severely traumatized by a potential trial that it would take as long as eight years for him to recover.